-Current investments represent the investments in mutual funds, whose fair value is determined by reference to their quoted market price at the reporting date.
-The fair value represents the net asset value as stated by the issuer of these mutual fund units in the published statements.
-Net asset value represents the price at which either the issuer will issue further units in the mutual fund or the investor can redeem the investments.
+Current investments represent the investments in traded funds, whose fair value is determined by reference to their quoted market price at the reporting date.
+The fair value represents the net asset value as stated by the issuer of these fund units in the published statements.
+Net asset value represents the price at which either the issuer will issue further fund or the investor can redeem the investments.